Sean Murphy Player Props: Braves vs. Astros

 Sean Murphy At The Plate

-- Murphy has seven doubles, four home runs and 14 walks while hitting .259.
+- Murphy leads Atlanta with 14 hits, batting .250 this season with 11 extra-base hits.

-- Among the qualified batters, he ranks 95th in batting average, while his on-base percentage ranks 15th and he is 12th in slugging.
+- Among the qualified hitters, he ranks 99th in batting average, while his on-base percentage ranks 12th and he is 12th in slugging.

-- In 43.8% of his games this season (seven of 16), Murphy has picked up at least one hit, and in five of those games (31.3%) he recorded more than one.
+- Murphy has picked up a hit in 41.2% of his 17 games this year, with at least two hits in 29.4% of those games.

-- He has hit a long ball in four games this year (25.0%), homering in 5.8% of his plate appearances.

-- Murphy has driven in a run in seven games this season (43.8%), including three games with more than one RBI (18.8%).
-He has also driven home three or more of his team's runs in three contests.
+- In 41.2% of his games this season, Murphy has had at least one RBI.
+He's picked up more than one in 17.6% and driven in three or more of his team's runs in three contests.

-- He has scored a run in six games this season, with multiple runs three times.
+- In seven of 17 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.